Nontraditional Student Orientation

 ⪢ How do I get advised and registered for my classes? (top of page)

 Advisement/registration sessions for nontraditional students are available by appointment only.
-You can contact your academic department/Student Success Center for a personalized advisement and transcript review appointment.
+You can contact your Academic Advisor for a personalized advisement and transcript review appointment.

 Students must be admitted before making an advising appointment.